malikhan-dev/zenql/README.md

 ![License](https://img.shields.io/github/license/malikhan-dev/lingo?style=for-the-badge)

+# License (MIT)

 This library was written and designed by Mohammadreza Malikhan.
 The source code is free to use with proper attribution.
 This project is licensed under the MIT License (see the LICENSE file for details).

+# Intro

 Lingo is a DSL (Domain Specific Language) for Go that helps you filter, search, validate, process and lately stream your data in a fluent and readable way.
 It is inspired by LINQ in C# and Streams in Java, while staying practical for Go developers.
+At its core, lingo is a modular library, currently it has 2 modules, Collections And Streams.

 Lingo supports two querying styles: